 lower speed or even stop (the target

-speed), the maximal speed would be lowered as to ensure that
+speed), the maximum speed would be lowered,

 the train will be able